curvedinf/dir-assistant/README.md

 16. [Acknowledgements](#acknowledgements)

 ## New Features
+* File artifact context optimization for maximal utilization of LLM context caching
-* Added support for configuring a separate, faster LLM for the CGRAG guidance step.
+* Separate configuration options for the CGRAG API model so you can now use a quicker and less expensive model for the CGRAG guidance step.
-* Added support for models that include a `<thinking></thinking>` block in their response.
-* Added an [example script](#examples) for analyzing stock sentiment on reddit.
 ## Quickstart
 In this section are recipes to run `dir-assistant` in basic capacity to get you started quickly.
 ### Quickstart Chat with Local Default Model